filipecabaco/basset-hound/README.md

 ###Arguments
 #### Files

-Defined using `-f` or `--files` followed by comma separated paths for directories or files
+Defined using `-f` or `--files` followed by comma separated absolute paths for directories or files

 List of files or directories to be analysed by Basset Hound

 #### Excluded Files

-Defined using `-e` or `--excluded` followed by comma separated paths for directories or files
+Defined using `-e` or `--excluded` followed by comma separated absolute paths for directories or files

 List of files or directories that will not be analysed

 #### Output File

-Defined using `-o` or `--output` followed by the path of a directory or directory/filename
+Defined using `-o` or `--output` followed by the absolute path of a directory or directory/filename

 Target location to save output from analysis